ckipp01/tooling-talks/process.md

 4. After the stream the full video will then be uploaded to YouTube for those that may have missed the actual stream.

+## The format of the talk

+The format will be that of one similar to a podcast.
+The conversation will be quite informal, and also allow for some questions from those that are watching if they fit into the context of what is being spoken about.
+The questions won't be that surprising as they'll be mostly prepared ahead of time and approved by the individual being interviewed.
+A length to shoot for will be around the one hour mark however this may vary slightly depending on how the interview is going.